 Subject to the cap on liability in clause 12 above, Birdie will defend, indemnify and hold you harmless against claims, actions, proceedings, losses, damages and costs arising out of any claim made against you by a third party alleging infringement of their intellectual property rights through or in connection with your use of the Services, Documentation, Service Data or Platform as long as:

-In the defence or settlement of any such claim, we may procure the right for you to continue using the Services, Service Data and/or the Documentation, replace or modify the Services and/or Documents so that they become non-infringing or terminate this agreement on two days’ notice to you without any additional liability or obligation to pay you damages or other additional costs.
+In the defence or settlement of any such claim, we may procure the right for you to continue using the Services, Service Data and/or the Documentation, replace or modify the Services and/or Documents so that they become non-infringing or terminate this agreement without any additional liability or obligation to pay you damages or additional costs.

 This clause 13 sets out your sole and exclusive rights and remedies, and our entire obligations and liability, for infringement of any third party intellectual property rights.